MicrosoftDocs/windows-itpro-docs/windows/security/threat-protection/microsoft-defender-atp/web-threat-protection-overview.md

 [!include[Prerelease information](prerelease.md)]

-Web threat protection in Microsoft Defender ATP secures your machines against web threats without relying on a web proxy, providing security for devices that are either away or on premises.
-By integrating with Microsoft Edge as well as popular third-party browsers like Chrome and Firefox, web threat protection stops access to phishing sites, malware vectors, exploit sites, untrusted or low-reputation sites, as well as sites that you have blocked in your [custom indicator list](manage-indicators.md).
+Web protection in Microsoft Defender ATP leverages [network protection](network-protection.md) to secure your machines against web threats without relying on a web proxy, providing security for devices that are either away or on premises.
+By integrating with Microsoft Edge as well as popular third-party browsers like Chrome and Firefox, web protection stops access to phishing sites, malware vectors, exploit sites, untrusted or low-reputation sites, as well as sites that you have blocked in your [custom indicator list](manage-indicators.md).

-With web threat protection in Microsoft Defender ATP, you get:
+With web protection, you also get:
-- Comprehensive visibility of web threats
+- Comprehensive visibility into web threats affecting your organization
 - Investigation capabilities over web-related threat activity through alerts and comprehensive profiles of URLs and the machines that access these URLs
 - A full set of security features that track general access trends to malicious and unwanted websites